 At the Midtown MARTA station, bikes are next to the Federal Reserve station exit.
-Look for the Federal Reserve exit at the north end of the station after exiting the train.
-Bikes are along 10th Street at streel level.

 The North Avenue MARTA station conveniently has a bike hub near the main station exit at the intersection of West Peachtree Street and Ponce de Leon Avenue.
 Exit the station and turn right on West Peachtree and right again on Ponce.